How big should a hamster cage be? Our vet weighs in and explains

 • Ventilation possibilities

-There are three general styles of hamster cage – wire cages with a plastic base, an all-plastic modular construction, and aquarium-style cages.
-All have their pros and cons, and should be carefully considered.
+There are three general styles of hamster cages – wire cages with a plastic base, an all-plastic modular construction, and aquarium-style cages.
+All have their pros and cons and should be carefully considered.
+After all a cage, is just one of the ways to keep your hamster happy.

-If you opt for a traditional wire sided cage, bear in mind the type of hamster it is for.
-Smaller hamsters might be able to escape or get stuck in between thicker wires that might be OK for larger hamsters.
+If you opt for a traditional wire-sided cage, bear in mind the type of hamster it is for.
+Smaller hamsters might be able to escape or get stuck in between thicker wires which might be OK for larger hamsters.
 Wire-sided cages can be problematic for excessive chewing.
-If you opt for this type of cage, you should ensure that there’s plenty of other more appropriate things around for them to chew – such as dedicated chew sticks.
+If you opt for this type of cage, you should ensure that there are plenty of other more appropriate things around for them to chew – such as some of the best hamster toys.

 How to clean a hamster cage